HaloSPV3/HXE/src/readme.txt

 All of the steps above are conducted by the Kernel class, which serves as the highest-level abstraction of the aforementioned procedure.

+The Kernel also filters out which files to be verified.
+It strives to focus only on the assets that are not prone to changing, such as map and game data.
+Implicitly, configurations and other files which are prone to changing will be skipped.

 COMPILER INFORMATION
 --------------------